Mazen-Ltd/mazen-knowledgebase/docs/client-zone/refunds.md

 <h1>Refund Policy</h1>
 </div>

-Our 3 days refund policy gives you time to make sure your purchase is perfect.
+Our 3 days refund policy gives you time to make sure you like our services and they are suitable for you.
-We want you to love your service and care about your satisfaction.
+We care about your satisfaction, not your money.

 ### How to request a refund